immortalvm/ivm-implementations/README.md

     ivm build <project> <dest dir>     -  Assemble project ivm make <project> <dest dir>      -  Assemble project incrementally

-As of September 2019, you may have to jump though some hoops to get image/video output (to file) under Linux and Mac, see [https://github.com/dotnet/core/issues/2746].
-On Mac with Homebrew it is sufficient to do:

-    brew install mono-libgdiplus

 ### Getting started